Get Outta Town: Critical reception

-On its release, Cash Box described "Get Outta Town" as "a techno dancer with plenty of rhythm" and "slick and rough with a spanking hook".
+Upon its release, Cash Box described "Get Outta Town" as "a techno dancer with plenty of rhythm" and "slick and rough with a spanking hook".
 They felt the song was suited for rock and contemporary hit radio, with club potential.
 Jerry Smith of Music Week wrote, "The fact that this is the main featured song from the hit movie Fletch should mean that this should do just as well despite being a repetitive, rather lacklustre funk number."
 Tom Hibbert of Smash Hits commented, "Dan Hartman doesn't make very good records, does he?"